JCasasLopez/user-service-2.0/README.md

 - Standard validation rules are applied at the controller, DTO, and database levels to ensure data integrity and correctness.

+## Planned Future improvements
+- HTTPS has not been implemented in the current version, as the focus was placed on core functionalities.
+However, it is planned for a future release to ensure secure data transmission, especially for sensitive operations such as authentication.

+- Event though the tokens short lifespan offers an adequate security baseline, a fully comprehensive token-blacklisting solution is planned for a future iteration.

+- Hot-reloading of token lifetimes.

 ## Tests
 This microservice currently includes 106 tests and reaches a test coverage of 85%.
 Given its reliance on frameworks such as Spring Boot and Spring Security, as well as external tools like Redis and JJWT, most of the complexity lies in orchestration rather than in business logic.